SEMICeu/uri.semic.eu-proxy/README.md

 The build and startup instructions are available in the [Makefile](https://github.com/SEMICeu/uri.semic.eu-proxy/blob/main/Makefile) in this repository.

 One can monitor also the services by pulling the logs from the docker-compose.
-And example of the statement is found in the Makefile.
+An example of the statement is found in the Makefile.

+### Prerequisite knowledge
+It is assumed that contributors are familiar with the HTTP protocol, proxies and Docker.
+Specific knowledge of the used proxies in this repository is not mandatory, but helpful.
+This knowledge can be (should be) acquired by reading the manuals.
+As the proxies are a living ecosystem, over time improvements or adapatations should be made to the configuration to have the most recent version of the proxies running.

+Knowledge about _containerization_ more specifically the Docker ecosystem is needed.
+The design is build on top of Docker to make the solution easy transferable to other systems.
+The commandline statements included in this repository are only explained to the level of their purpose in the realization of the desired functionality.
+Retrieving detailed semantics of the command and their parameters is up to the reader to look up in the manual on docker.

+One base aspect from Docker is the layering of images on top of eachother.
+This means that one extends one image with additional configuration to create a new image.
+This process is repeated over and over, crossing projects and organisations, to reach the desired image.
+The design of the layering is part of the architecture.
+It determines the key flexibility points.
+A centralistic approach where everyhing is configured in one file, means usually that one connects to the source code of all key components.
+That can be usefull if one is developing the source code itself.
+However if one would

-## System requirements
+### System requirements

 - Docker and Docker-compose installed.
 - Access to the internet

-## development
+### development
 Doing local development is possible, but one should replace the multidomains in Caddy  with a single localhost domain.
 This is to avoid that Caddy will try to register a certificate of the existing domains.
 The Makefile includes several localhost tests which allow to see the behaviour of the setup.